Published July 2026

 Cash flow is one measure of return.
 It is not the only one, and treating it as the scorecard is a common mistake.
 A property like this produces four returns at once:

-• Cash flow — the $80,500 left after operating expenses, debt service, and capital expenditure.
+- Cash flow — what is left after operating expenses, debt service, and capital expenditure.

 The fifth return never reaches a statement.
 It is the use of the home itself: the weekends, the harvests, the years a family spends there.
 For many owners, that is the whole point.